The Tigger Movie

-The Tigger Movie is a 2000 animated musical comedy-drama film produced by Walt Disney Television Animation with animation production by Walt Disney Animation (Japan), Inc., written and directed by Jun Falkenstein from a story by Eddie Guzelian, and released by Walt Disney Pictures on February 11, 2000.
-It is the second theatrical Winnie the Pooh film after The Many Adventures of Winnie the Pooh and features Pooh's friend Tigger as the main protagonist searching for his family tree and other Tiggers like himself.
+The Tigger Movie is a 2000 American animated musical comedy-drama film produced by Walt Disney Television Animation with animation production by Walt Disney Animation Japan.
+The film was written and directed by Jun Falkenstein.
+It is the second theatrical Winnie the Pooh feature film, after The Many Adventures of Winnie the Pooh (1977).
+It features Pooh's sidekick Tigger searching for his family tree and other Tiggers like himself.

-The film was the first feature-length theatrical Pooh film that was not a collection of previously released shorts.

-It is also the first in the original films in which Tigger is voiced entirely by Jim Cummings (in addition to Pooh) following the retirement of Tigger's original voice actor Paul Winchell in 1999.
-Winchell was originally cast as Tigger but was dropped after the studio considered his voice to be too raspy.
-Cummings had previously shared the role with Winchell since 1989 and provided his singing voice in most later projects with Winchell as the character's speaking voice.
+The film was the first feature-length theatrical Winnie the Pooh film that was not a collection of previously released shorts.
+It is also the first in the original films in which Tigger's is voiced entirely by Jim Cummings (in addition to Pooh) following the retirement of Tigger's original voice actor Paul Winchell in 1999.
+Since 1989, Cummings' had shared the role with Winchell and provided his singing voice in most projects, with Winchell as the character's speaking voice.
 The film features original songs from the Sherman Brothers.

-Originally, the film was slated for a direct-to-video release, until then–Disney CEO Michael Eisner heard the Sherman Brothers' songs and decided to release the film in theaters worldwide.
-The film received mixed reviews from critics and was the highest-grossing film in the Winnie the Pooh franchise until it was surpassed by 2018's Christopher Robin.
+The Tigger Movie was originally planned as a direct-to-video release in 2001, until then–Disney CEO Michael Eisner heard the songs and decided to release the film in theaters a year early.
+It was released in the United States on February 11, 2000, by Buena Vista Pictures Distribution.
+The film received generally positive reviews from critics and grossed $96 million.

-The film received three nominations on the Annie Awards, including the Annie Award for Directing in a Feature Production, the Annie Award for Voice Acting in a Feature Production, and the Annie Award for Music in a Feature Production.
+The film received three nominations at the Annie Awards, including Best Direction, Best Voice Acting, and Best Music.